 Around a central brand promise of “Hotelie for Life” we created signals to set a precedent for loyalty and resonance among the global alumni base.
 Combining new purpose with tradition to create a brand that resonated, we utilized the visual and verbal signals to develop campaigns and multichannel engagement.

 CHS needed a simple, sophisticated mark to identify with, that would translate well across a variety of materials — from web to lapel pins — and that could be a symbol of unity for members worldwide.
 In our explorations, the pineapple quickly rose to the top as a well-known symbol for hospitality among hotelies.

 “A sense of belonging to span the globe and last a lifetime”

 The ethos and focal plan around the tagline and promise of “Hotelie for Life” was so widely adopted that it is now used across all communication by the Society.

 We developed a secondary color palette and graphic elements including patterns based on the pineapple theme.
 These elements were put to use in a variety of materials, including mailers, pop-up banners, a microsite and more.
 In particular we created lapel pins which became emblematic for the society.

 Next came development of a year-long, membership enrollment campaign and multichannel content strategy — including microsites and social media.
 This touched on the needs felt by the target audience to belong, connect and be seen as global industry leaders.

-The widespread embracement of “Hotelie for Life” and the adopted of such by the School for use in alumni communications, is indicative of the overall success of the campaign and strategic platform.
+The widespread adoption of “Hotelie for Life” by the school for use in alumni communications is indicative of the overall success of the campaign and strategic platform.
 Tangible results include over 900 new paid members in under a year, and a noticeably sustained increase in engagement.

 The Final Word